 The Mary Kline Classic is a charity high school basketball all-star event put on in honor of the late Mary Kline, as well as anyone else who has lost their life to, or is currently battling, any form of cancer.

 The one-day event, which is hosted during the spring, has taken place four times.
-It is now being expanded into a winter high school showcase event featuring ten teams.
+It has expanded into a winter high school showcase event featuring ten teams, as well.
 For details, check out the Winter Classic tab.

 The All-Star event features an underclassmen game (top sophomores & juniors), senior game, three-point shootout and slam dunk contest.